siesta-project/aiida_siesta_plugin/README.rst

        pip install --process-dependency-links aiida-siesta

-However, at this development stage ``aiida-siesta`` uses a custom version of ``aiida-core``, to work around a few issues relevant to the Siesta plugin.
+However, at this development stage ``aiida\_siesta`` uses a custom version of ``aiida\_core``, to work around a few issues relevant to the Siesta plugin.
 Thus, using package from PyPI is not recommended at the moment, since the installation relies on deprecated ``--process-dependency-links`` flag.

-For a more suitable development setup (including custom ``aiida-core`` installation) see the section below.
+For a more suitable development setup (including custom ``aiida\_core`` installation) see the section below.

 Local environment setup